Caribbean people: Caribbean diaspora

 The largest diasporas of Caribbean people outside of the Caribbean region can be found in the United States (4.2 million), France (1.2 million), the United Kingdom (1.0 million), the Netherlands (850 thousand), and Canada (750 thousand).

 Canada

 Canada has about 750,000 people of Caribbean descent.
 Mostly from countries like Jamaica, Guyana, Haiti and Trinidad and Tobago.
 Many of them migrated to Canada in the 1970s.
 Many Jamaicans, Guyanese and Trinidadians reside in Toronto and its suburbs.
 Greater Toronto Area is home to 250,000 people of Caribbean descent.
-The festival Caribana which take place every summer in Toronto is one of the largest Caribbean festival outside Caribbean.
-Many Haitians resides in Montreal and other places in Quebec.
+The festival Caribana which takes place every summer in Toronto is one of the largest Caribbean festival outside Caribbean.
+Many Haitians reside in Montreal and other places in Quebec.

 Netherlands

 The Netherlands has approximately 850,000 people of Caribbean descent, including over 500,000 in the mainland Netherlands and over 300,000 in Dutch Caribbean.
 Caribbean community in the Netherlands are mainly from former Dutch colonies such as Suriname, Curaçao and Aruba.
 Amsterdam has the largest Surinamese community (65,000) and Rotterdam has the largest Dutch Caribbean community (30,000) in the Netherlands.
 There are many events in Dutch larger cities organised by Caribbean communities.